SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 {% include events/on-instrument-selected.md %}

-Subscribe to this event if actions, e.g. showing an information text, are required on your side if the payer changes payment instrument.
+Subscribe to this event if actions, e.g. showing an information text, are required on your side if the payer changes payment method.

 If no callback method is set, no handling action will be done.
 It will be raised with the following event argument object: